scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

     'time_delay', 'upsample', 'xcorr']

-More functions are under development for this module, particularly in the area of orthogonal frequency division multiplexing (OFDM), the key modulation type found in the wireless telephony standard long term evolution (LTE).
+More functions are under development for this module, particularly in the area of orthogonal frequency division multiplexing (OFDM), the key modulation type found in the wireless telephony standard, long term evolution (LTE).

 A third module, ``fec_conv.py``, implements a rate one-half convolutional encoding and decoding class.
 Arbitrary constraint length codes can be employed as well as puncturing and depuncturing patterns.
-For decoding the soft decision Viterbi algorithm is used.
-A feature of this class is a graphical display function which shows the survivor traceback paths through the trellis back to the decision depth.
+For decoding the Viterbi algorithm with soft decision metrics is used.
+A feature of this class is a graphical display function which shows the survivor traceback paths through the trellis, back to the decision depth.
 This gives students insight into the operation of the Viterbi algorithm, which at a high level is a *dynamic programming* algorithm.

 .. code-block:: python

-   In[19]: dir(fec_conv)
    Out[19]:
    ['Q_fctn', 'binary', 'conv_Pb_bound',
     'fec_conv', 'hard_Pk', 'soft_Pk',